themiszamani/B2SAFE-B2STAGE-Training/05-iRODS-advanced-users.md

 **Note** that all commands that you call need to be located in *iRODS/server/bin/cmd*.

 ### Final exercise
 Write a rule that periodically chacks whether new data is ingested into a certain collection and automatically replicate the data to a dedicated storage resource.
 You can make use of delayed iRODS rules.
-Also have, look at which microservices can be of help.
+Some microservices can be of help.